Economic Freedom of the World 2014 Annual Report

 The latest edition of this annual report, published in association with the Institute of Economic Affairs

 The index published in Economic Freedom of the World measures the degree to which the policies and institutions of countries are supportive of economic freedom.
-The cornerstones of economic freedom are personal choice, voluntary exchange, free- dom to compete, and security of privately owned property.
-Forty-two variables are used to construct a summary index and to measure the degree of economic freedom in five broad areas:
+The cornerstones of economic freedom are personal choice, voluntary exchange, freedom to enter markets and compete, and security of the person and privately owned property.
+Forty-two data points are used to construct a summary index and to measure the degree of economic freedom in five broad areas:

-The EFW index now covers 152 countries and territories.
-Data are available for approximately 100 nations and territories back to 1980, and many back to 1970.3 This data set makes it possible for scholars to analyze the impact of both cross-coun- try differences in economic freedom and changes in that freedom across a three- decade time frame.
+The EFW index now ranks 152 countries and territories.
+Data are available for approximately 100 nations and territories back to 1980, and many back to 1970.2 This data set makes it possible for scholars to analyze the impact of both crosscountry differences in economic freedom and changes in that freedom across a three-decade time frame.

 Average chain-linked rating

 Hong Kong and Singapore, once again, occupy the top two positions.
-The other nations in the top ten are New Zealand, Switzerland, United Arab Emirates, Mauritius, Finland, Bahrain, Canada, and Australia.
+The other nations in the top 10 are New Zealand, Switzerland, Mauritius, United Arab Emirates, Canada, Australia, Jordan, and, tied for 10th, Chile and Finland.

 Other major countries

-The ten lowest-rated countries are: Algeria, Democratic Republic of Congo, Burundi, Central African Republic, Angola, Chad, Zimbabwe, Republic of Congo, Myanmar, and, in last place, Venezuela.
-Eight of the countries in the bottom ten are located in Africa.
+The 10 lowest-rated countries are: Myanmar, Democratic Republic of Congo, Burundi, Chad, Iran, Algeria, Argentina, Zimbabwe, Republic of Congo, and, lastly, Venezuela.

 Nations that are economically free out-perform non-free nations in indicators of well-being

-- Life expectancy is 79.2 years in nations in the top quartile compared to 60.2 years in those in the bottom quartile (Exhibit 1.10).
+• Life expectancy is 79.9 years in the top quartile compared to 63.2 years in the bottom quartile (exhibit 1.10).

 For the full dataset – and to download individual chapters – please click here.